symfony/symfony-docs/security/user_checkers.rst

 Enabling the Custom User Checker
 --------------------------------

 Next, make sure your user checker is registered as a service.
-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, the service is registered automatically.
+If you are using the :ref:`default services.yaml configuration <service-container-services-load-example>`, the service is registered automatically.